-Basic phases of radio, television and other mass media broadcasting, focusing on history, theory, and legal aspects.
+This course consists of basic phases of radio, television and other mass media broadcasting, focusing on history, theory, and legal aspects.
 Different forms of broadcasting will be highlighted from network to cable to first run syndication, concluding with an overview of developing technologies such as VOD and HiDef.
-Classes will include debate on the innovators and some of the issues that have arisen recently with the demise of financial interest in syndication rules, vertical integration, and the rise of broadband and its resultant changes in what constitutes a "broadcast."
+Classes will include debate on the innovators and some of the issues that have arisen recently with the demise of financial interest in syndication rules, vertical integration, and the rise of broadband and its resultant changes in what constitutes a 'broadcast.'